ojegit/awa_final_project_v1/README.md

         * local storage (most likely jwt): all has to be done client side: a) the code for all groups is always accessible b) template engines can't be used (not that they'd be used anyway if React, Angular, Vue etc. is used)

 <h3><strong>Done:</strong></h3>

-- Skeleton of front-end
+- Skeleton of front-end: navigation should be completed
-- Mongoose schemas
+- Mongoose schemas: everything that is to be stored to DB should now have a schema including User, CodeSnippet, Comment, Image, what is NOT yet finished is the Roles!
 - PUG files
 - DB Schemas
 - Routes